mahei/sumoAmbulance/tasks.md

 [x] find a traffic light
-[ ] create traffic for the traffic light
+[x] create traffic for the traffic light

+[x] create an ambulance vehicle

+[x] move the ambulance vehicle over the intersection

 [ ] upload scenario data